nicahabdala-sudo/github-lab-practice/README.md

-This is Gabriel Bitong -B Project"
+"This is Leanna Agarin-B Project"